 - Sewage treatment cost

 The maintenance charge amount either depends on the individual flat or calculated on the basis of per square feet of the flat.
 In the initial few years, this cost is collected by the builder till an association forms.
 The newly formed association may change the costs or introduce new rules consistently for improvement of maintenance.
 Also, the maintenance charges does not give the users right to use the amenities, there might be user charges for the same.
 For eg: An amenity like Swimming pool consumes lot of electricity for continuous circulation and purification of water and hence it will be levied on all the residents irrespective of whether they use it or not since it is a community asset.
 However, if they want to use Swimming Pool, they might have to pay user charges.

 Are maintenance charges compulsory?

-Maintenance charges are compulsory in every new apartment.
+Maintenance charges are compulsory in every new apartment complex.
 It is an integral part of the contract between the builder and the buyer.
 After the buyer pays the booking amount for the apartment, the builder issues an allotment letter by mentioning the maintenance charge.
 Though the exact amount is not revealed, the builder can help the buyer with an average estimate of the maintenance charge if asked when discussing a potential purchase.

 How is the maintenance charge calculated?